Expenses and Financial Assistance

 Federal Stafford Loans

-Stafford Loans are available at a fixed interest rate as determined by higher education
+Stafford Loans are available at an interest rate as determined by higher education

 legislation.
 A student with financial need as determined by the FAFSA can apply for